The Journey of Our Refugee Sponsorship Group

 Media coverage of the family’s resettlement in Manchester increased and local TV undertook a mini documentary on their journey from Syria to the Lebanon, and eventually settling down in their new home and a new community.

-The group’s involvement in the resettlement programme is destined for another 18 months and we are confident that before then: the family will have totally integrated and become full and active members of our community.
+The group’s involvement in the resettlement programme is destined to end in November 2018 and we are confident that before then: the family will have totally integrated and become full and active members of our community.
 Yes, they will still retain of their language and culture; but this is celebrated and welcomed in our Parish.

 Our big hope is that our actions will create opportunities for countless refugee families to find new homes in local communities throughout the United Kingdom and elsewhere.